 News & about

-The Kāpiti Arts Trail last month was a great celebration of many of our artists in Kāpiti, with many visitors reporting they had a wonderful time on the Trail.
-Thanks to the visitors who filled out our survey, which is now closed.
-You can still send feedback to us at any time about your Trail experience.
+The Kāpiti Arts Trail last year was a great celebration of many of our artists in Kāpiti, with many visitors reporting they had a wonderful time on the Trail.
+You can still send feedback to us at any time.

 You can visit many of the artists and galleries in the 2019/20 Kāpiti Arts Guide, available at Kāpiti libraries and service centres.
 You can also download the full 2019/20 Guide, or visit the artist studios and galleries' webpages.